tadas-subonis/dev-tasubo-com-blog/_drafts/2020-04-21-tests-and-design-in-software.md

 my_dict = passed_in_dict.copy()
  ```

- As we can see, there is clearly some value in following the functional approach here and making the
+ As we see, there is clearly some value in following the functional approach here and making the
  variables immutable.

 # Object Oriented Programming

 To me personally, one of the biggest benefits of Object Oriented Programming is the
-communication framework that this paradigm provides.
+communication framework this paradigm provides.

 While R. C. Martin states that the core of OOP is